Best Everyday Carry Mistakes You Need To Avoid

 • Heavy / Bulky =2

-Tools that are critical, used often, and are small, will have lower numbers than tools that are just nice to have, rarely used, and heavy.
+Critical tools used often, and are small, will have lower numbers than tools that are just nice to have, rarely used, and heavy.

-In general, the better everyday carry tools should have lower numbers and the less friendly EDC tools would get higher numbers.
+In general, the better everyday carry tools should have lower numbers, and the less friendly EDC tools would get higher numbers.

 Large and Heavy Survival Knife